 Before we dive into the details, here is a snapshot of what this post covers:

 Table of Contents

 Dealing with data can be tricky.
-To be able to get real insights from data, you would need to:
+To be able to get real insights from data, you would need to perform ETL:

 - Extract data from multiple data sources that matter to you.

-- Clean, transform and enrich this data to make it analysis-ready.
+- Transform and enrich this data to make it analysis-ready.

 - Load this data to a single source of truth more often a Data Lake or Data Warehouse.

 Each of these steps can be done manually.
 Alternatively, each of these steps can be automated using separate software tools too.

 However, during the process, many things can break.
 The code can throw errors, data can go missing, incorrect/inconsistent data can be loaded, and so on.
 The bottlenecks and blockers are limitless.